BLCM/bl3mods/Apocalyptech/README.md

   but I'd wanted to nerf a few of 'em down a bit.
 I don't think these nerfs dramatically change how you'd approach any given set of modifiers, but it should make the tougher ones a bit less deadly.
+- `mayhem_level_cheats.txt` - Rather extreme nerf for all of Mayhem 2.0 -
+  sets a flat enemy scaling for all levels, and reduces the modifier set for all levels to Easy+Easy+Hard.
+The only difference in levels will be the Mayhem gear level dropped by enemies.
+Will doubtless be tweaking this until I find a value that I personally like playing in.
+Regardless, will be quite a bit easier than default Mayhem levels at about all but Mayhem 1.
+  Conflicts with `mayhem2_decreased_enemy_scaling`, since they alter many of the same vars.

 ## Gameplay Changes